Mariachi Extravaganza: Meet the competitors in this year’s ‘Mariachi Super Bowl’

 Now that Vazquez nears graduation, what are his plans?

 “College.
 I want to pursue a career in medicine.
 So then we'll see where it goes from there,” he said.

 A young lady with cornrows spilling over her Traje de Charro got my attention.
 She’s Jazzmyn Stewart.

 “I'm half Hispanic, African-American.
-My mother is Hispanic and I grew up more with my Hispanic side like family was,” Stewart said.
-“So that's I think that's why I really got into mariachi.
-And my Hispanic family was very supportive of it, and we're very happy for it.”
+My mother is Hispanic and I grew up more with my Hispanic side,” Stewart said.
+“So that's why I really got into Mariachi.
+And my Hispanic family was very supportive of it, and we're very happy about it.”

 She says she may well not be the last in her family who learns Mariachi.
 She has two brothers and a sister.

 “They also want to get into mariachi once they get to, like, middle school or high school,” she said.